rollchai/practise-2/README.md

 # practise-2
-this is my repractise repo
+this is my repractise reposetry